michael-zidar/prompt_to_ppt/README.md

 # Prompt to PPT

 A modular Flask application that generates PowerPoint decks from a text prompt and an optional sample presentation.
 Style rules are extracted from the sample and applied to the generated deck.
+The web interface is styled with Tailwind CSS via CDN for a modern look.

 ## Quickstart